DrShnitzel/DrShnitzel/README.md

 I am really passioned with technology!
 I like all kinds of it.
 From arduino to mobile apps.
 But most of all I like to write server code.
 I like to study everything new, right now I am learning Go to write more concurrent and faster apps.

+I am relieble and punctual person.
+I have never missed a deadline

 ## What I’ve worked on

 I’ve been involved in more than 50 commercial projects for such well known companies like Nestle, Oral-B, Loreal etc. I wrote ether APIs and 3D iOs games.
 My most interesting project was social network for Bond Street(Philip and Morris), it has a half million of users, chats, games(with multiplayer), mailing and a lot of updates every single week.